rfjakob/gocryptfs/Documentation/MANPAGE.md

 EXAMPLES
 ========

-Create an encrypted filesystem in directory "g1" and mount it on "g2":
+Create an encrypted filesystem in directory "g1", mount it on "g2", look at the contents, and umount again:

-	mkdir g1 g2
+	mkdir cipher mnt
-	gocryptfs -init g1
+	gocryptfs -init cipher
-	gocryptfs g1 g2
+	gocryptfs cipher mnt

 Mount an ecrypted view of joe's home directory using reverse mode: